Westfall, Plessinger, & Stewart Talk Thunder Valley - Racer X

 Malcolm Stewart, 7-7 on the day for eighth overall, man you got screwed on that.

-Malcolm Stewart: Yeah, we are going the wrong way, but we are riding good.
+Malcolm Stewart: Yeah, we are going the wrong way [overall math], but we are riding good.
 I’m not going to lie, we came here and did the first practice, and the lines that I remember, they’re not there.
 That was ten years ago, I was coming down the downhill and I was like, 'Oh!
 I remember we used to go straight, now we turn left.'
 So, it's a lot different.
 I kind of feel like when Tom Vialle came over here and didn’t know the tracks, that’s me right now, a little lost.

 It was a real good day for you though, you were just behind those 4-5-6 guys.